Wildlife Journal Junior New Hampshire Public Television Knowledge Network

 Karner BlueTwo broods of Karner blue butterflies hatch each year, one in the spring and one in the summer.
 After mating, the female Karner blue lays her eggs on a lupine plant.
 The eggs are about 1 millimeter in diameter.
 When the caterpillars hatch, they are tiny, only a few millimeters long.
 They crawl up the lupine plant and begin to eat the leaves.
 They eat the leaves of the blue lupine for three to four weeks and then form a chrysalis and pupate for 8-11 days.
 During pupation, wings, antennae, and legs form and the caterpillar's mouth changes to a proboscis - the straw-like extension that butterflies use to suck nectar from flowers.

-Karner BlueWhen the Karner butterfly emerges from its shell, it expands its wings and dries them for about 45 minutes.
-It then gather nectar from wildflowers.
+Karner BlueWhen the Karner butterfly emerges, it expands its wings and dries them for about 45 minutes.
+It then gathers nectar from wildflowers.
 Karner blue butterflies live for only a week or two.
 During that time they mate and the females lay their eggs on a lupine plant.
 The eggs from the spring mating will hatch in the summer.
 This second group of Karner blue butterflies mate and lay their eggs on or near a blue lupine plant.
-These eggs lie dormant until the next spring when they hatch and the cycle will starts all over again!
+These eggs lie dormant until the next spring when they hatch, and the cycle starts all over again!

 Longing for Lupine